AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/runtimeintegration.md

 ## Update

 The navigation world must be updated each frame.

-The main game camera can also be sent for visual debugging so that when connected to your Game, the camera in the Navigation Lab can match your game camera.
+You can also set a camera to use for visual debugging.
+When you connect the Navigation Lab to the engine, its camera can then track the camera in the interactive engine.

 ~~~{lua}
 function MyGame:update(dt)